MCesarczyk/universal-currency-converter/README.md

 ![picking currencies](src/assets/images/picking_currencies.gif)

-Using this converter on everyday basis, inability of quick currencies switch bothered me the most 😫 ...<br/>
+Using this converter on everyday basis, inability of quick currencies switch bothered me the most 😫 ... <br/>
 so here it is! 🎉😀

 ![switching currencies](src/assets/images/switching_currencies.gif)

-Obviously, language switcher is also onboard,\ now it got look refreshment with english and polish language flags on buttons. 👩🏿👦🏻🧔🏾👩👳🏿‍♂️
+Obviously, language switcher is also onboard, <br/>
+now it got look refreshment with english and polish language flags on buttons. 👩🏿👦🏻🧔🏾👩👳🏿‍♂️

 ![changing UI language](src/assets/images/changing_language.gif)